-Exposure to mixed NP types.
-In a longitudinal study performed among nanomaterial-handling workers (recruited from 14 different factories) by Liou et al. (2012), the health hazards and possible exposure surveillance markers of nanomaterial workers were compared to those of unexposed workers being monitored six months later.
+Mixed NP types.
+In a longitudinal study of nanomaterial-handling workers recruited from 14 different factories performed by Liou et al. (2012), health hazards and possible exposure surveillance markers were compared between these workers and unexposed workers being monitored six months later.
 The researchers investigated markers of pulmonary and cardiovascular disease, inflammation, oxidative stress, antioxidant enzymes, and genotoxicity.
-They found that antioxidant enzymes (superoxide dismutase, glutathione peroxidase) and cardiovascular markers (vascular cell adhesion molecule, paraoxonase) were significantly associated with nanomaterial-handling during the follow-up period.
-In a similar study, Liao et al. (2014) confirmed many of Liou’s findings.
-Also, they noticed that a small airway damage marker, Clara cell protein 16, and lung function test parameters were also significantly associated with handling nanomaterials, suggesting that the study markers and lung function tests could be useful for the surveillance of nanomaterial-handling workers.
-Khatri et al. 2017 studied the influence of exposure to a mixture of organic compounds on photocopiers workers; this NP mixture included metal ENMs in nasal lavage (NL) samples and urine.
-They found a significant increase in markers of systemic inflammation (IL-6, IL-8, TNFα, IL-1β, and eotaxin) in NL samples as well as oxidative stress markers in urine, showing a good correlation with previous results for the tested biomarkers.
-More recently, Wu et al. (2021) found strong evidence of exposure to NM, after assessing the effects of lipid peroxidation in EBC of workers handling different types of NM (nano-titanium oxide, nano-silicon dioxide and carbon nanotubes) to unexposed workers.
-Furthermore, significant correlations were found between various prostaglandins (8-iso PGF2α, 2,3 dinor-8-iso PGF2α, PGF2α) in EBC and total isoprostane in urine and also between EBC 8-iso PGF2α and urinary 2,3 dinor-8-isoPGF2α in workers, whether handling nano-TiO2, nano-SiO2, or CNTs.
-Ursini et al. (2021), in a pilot study conducted to find sensitive biomarkers of genotoxic and oxidative stress together with the best biological matrices to be used in biomonitoring studies.
-The investigators monitor graphene NM (GNMs) and silica NPs (SiO2NPs) in production workers focusing the search on buccal cells, considered to be among the main targets for NM exposure.
-They found that Buccal Micronucleus Cytome (BMCyt) assay and fpg-comet test (lymphocytes) were the most sensitive biomarkers of early and still reparable genotoxic and oxidative effects and that such biomarkers could be suitable for the biomonitoring of workers exposed to various nanoparticles used in the NM production process.
+They found that antioxidant enzymes (superoxide dismutase, glutathione peroxidase) and cardiovascular markers (vascular cell adhesion molecule, paraoxonase) were significantly associated with nanomaterial handling during the follow-up period.
+In a similar study, Liao et al. (2014) confirmed many of these findings while also noting that a small airway damage marker, Clara cell protein 16, and lung function test parameters were also significantly associated with handling nanomaterials, suggesting that these biomarkers and lung function tests can be used for the surveillance of nanomaterial-handling workers.
+Khatri et al. (2017) studied the influence of exposure to a mixture of organic compounds on photocopier workers, leading to the detection of metal ENMs in nasal lavage (NL) samples and urine.
+They observed a significant increase in markers of systemic inflammation (IL-6, IL-8, TNFα, IL-1β, and eotaxin) in NL samples as well as oxidative stress markers in urine, revealing a good correlation with previous results for the tested biomarkers.
+More recently, Wu et al. (2021) found strong evidence of exposure to NM, after assessing the effects of lipid peroxidation in EBC from workers handling different types of NMs- (nano-titanium oxide, nano-silicon dioxide, and carbon nanotubes) to unexposed workers.
+Furthermore, significant correlations were found between various prostaglandins (8-iso PGF2α, 2,3 dinor-8-iso PGF2α, PGF2α) in EBC and total isoprostane levels in urine in these workers, with further correlations being detected between EBC 8-iso PGF2α and urinary 2,3 dinor-8-isoPGF2α whether they handled nano-TiO2, nano-SiO2, or CNTs.
+In a pilot study, Ursini et al. (2021) sought to find sensitive biomarkers of genotoxic and oxidative stress together with the most optimal biological matrices for use in biomonitoring studies.
+The investigators monitored graphene NMs (GNMs) and silica NPs (SiO2NPs) in production workers, focusing the analyses on buccal cells given that they are among the main targets of NM exposure.
+They found that the Buccal Micronucleus Cytome (BMCyt) assay and fpg-comet test (lymphocytes) were the most sensitive biomarkers of early and still reparable genotoxic and oxidative effects, with these biomarkers thus being suitable for the biomonitoring of workers exposed to various NPs used in the NM production process.

 Polyacrylates.
-Song et al. (2009) examined a group of workers presenting unusual symptomatic findings after being exposed to a mixture of polyacrylate and other nanoparticles (zinc oxide, titanium dioxide, nanoscale silver cluster, and other engineered nanomaterials) in the process of coating polystyrene boards with the aerosolized mixture in a printing and decorating factory.
-Pathological examinations of the workers’ lung tissue displayed nonspecific pulmonary inflammation, pulmonary fibrosis, and foreign-body granulomas of the pleura, raising concerns that long-term exposure to nanoparticles without protective measures could severely damage human lungs.
-Markers of pulmonary lesions, tissue damage, and inflammation after exposure to toner containing acrylates, among other nanomaterials, were also found by Bai and colleagues (2010) in in vivo experiments, correlating at least in part with Song’s findings.
+Song et al. (2009) examined a group of workers presenting unusual symptomatic findings after being exposed to a mixture of polyacrylate and other NPs (ZnO, TiO2, nanoscale silver clusters, and other engineered nanomaterials) in the process of coating polystyrene boards with this aerosolized mixture in a printing and decorating factory.
+Pathological analyses of lung tissue samples from these workers revealed nonspecific pulmonary inflammation, pulmonary fibrosis, and foreign-body granulomas of the pleura, raising concerns that long-term exposure to NPs without protective measures could severely damage human lungs.
+Markers of pulmonary lesions, tissue damage, and inflammation after exposure to toner-containing acrylates, among other nanomaterials, were also found by Bai et al. (2010) in their in vivo experiments, at least partially corroborating the findings published by Song et al.